karlseguin/pg.zig/readme.md

 Strongly consider using `pg.Pool` rather than using `pg.Conn` directly.
 The pool will attempt to reconnect disconnected connections or connections which are in an invalid state.
 Until more real world testing is done, you should assume that connections will get into invalid states.

 ## Important Notice 3 - Errors
 Zig errorsets do not support arbitrary payloads.
 This is problematic in a database driver where most applications probably care about the details of an error.
 The library takes a simple approach.
-If `error.PG` is returned, `conn.err` should be set and it contains a PG error object:
+If `error.PG` is returned, `conn.err` should be set and will contains a PG error object:

 ```zig
 _ = conn.exec("drop table x", .{}) catch |err| {